bshurikan/mpo_nx/README.md

 ### NEW Method A - Super Easy (Universal web app, any OS) - recommended

-Patches the teleport mods automatically.
+Prepares Switch port and patches QOL mods automatically.
 Nothing is uploaded; prep runs on your PC.

 1. Open **[Switch Port Generator](https://bshurikan.github.io/mpo_nx/)**
 2. Drop your **Origins 1.1.2+ APK** and click **Prepare SD**